Updated: November 21st, 2014

 Creating new strokes ?

-The Photoshop flame brushes are not cast in stone, they are also great as source material so you can create a new stroke simply by opening the existing PNG or applying dabs from the existing ABR and then selecting that design and using the define command.
-You can also use visual effects such as blurs or oil paint etc to create more depth to the designs and then save that.
+The Photoshop flame brushes are not cast in stone, they are also great as source material so you can create a new stroke simply by opening the existing PNG or applying dabs from the existing ABR and then selecting that and using the define command.
+You can also use visual effects such as blurs or oil paint etc to create more depth to the artwork and then save that.

 You can find a lot of information on the presets etc via our graphicxtras video channel on youtube.com.
 All the videos are by Andrew Buckle.
-If you have any questions please let us know (such as how to install them in a particular application or how to distort the designs or blend them into other elements.
+If you have any questions please let us know (such as how to install them in a particular application or how to distort them or blend them into other elements.

-Use the flame brushes with adjustments
+Use the Photoshop flame brushes with adjustments

 The strokes can be applied but they can be modified in a huge number of ways by using the image menu and adjustments such as levels, curves, hue / saturation, photo filter, HDR toning etc. You can also use them with adjustment layers and as layers you can always remove and modify the settings - any adjustments though are just added to the current layer and are destructive.